How to Calibrate a Thermometer (Check for 2025)

 Step 2 – Test Your Thermometer

 Another method is called the boiling point method.
 You need to boil about six inches of water.
-When the water reaches its boiling point, place the sensor into the water, and make sure that you keep it as close to the center as possible, away from the sides and bottom of the container.
+When the water reaches its boiling point, place the sensor into the water, and make sure that you keep it as close to the centre as possible, away from the sides and bottom of the container.

 The boiling point of water will vary for different elevations: sea level at 212°F, 1000 feet at 210°F, 2000 feet at 208°F, 3000 feet at 206.4°F, 5000 feet at 202.75°F, and 8,000 feet at 197.5°F.